Querying

 This endpoint is equivalent to

 POST /v1/query with mode: "fast" and no filters.
-Use it for simple integrations.How Fast Mode Works
+Use it for simple integrations.Namespace Scope

 Fast mode uses hybrid retrieval to combine lexical and semantic search.Parallel Retrieval